edestcroix/ForthRB/README.md

     : fac DUP 1 > IF DUP 1 - fac * ELSE DROP 1 THEN ;
     5 fac .
     120 ok

+Also, any forms of nested IF and DO statements should theoretically work, but this hasn't been tested yet.

+The code is also a complete mess.
+Probably going to redo some of it.
+Maybe.